Remigration: United Kingdom

 Generation Identity UK and Ireland activists have engaged in the promotion of remigration.
-In April 2018, Hope Not Hate detailed how, while the group was releveantely unknown by the mainstream media; its "core beliefs" of ethnopluralism, and remigration of non-whites from Europe, was more extreme than any policies of the English Defence League.
-In May 2018, The Times was reporting how the extremist organization was promoting the singling out of black British people for priority remigration from the UK.
+In April 2018, Hope not Hate detailed how, while the group was relatively unknown by the mainstream media; its "core beliefs" of ethnopluralism, and remigration of non-whites from Europe, was more extreme than any policies of the English Defence League.
+In May 2018, The Times was reporting how the extremist organisation was promoting the singling out of Black British people for priority remigration from the UK.

+As of 2025, the Homeland Party, Britain First, and the UK Independence Party (UKIP) support remigration as a policy.
+Former UKIP MP Douglas Carswell has advocated for a "voluntary remigration scheme offering £20,000 per individual (or £50,000 per family) to immigrants from Muslim-majority countries" to return.

+According to Nick Lowles, one of the authors of a report by Hope not Hate, in a related concept, members of the counter-jihad movement "believe there will be a confrontation between Islam and the West and there can be no accommodation so the only solution can be to expel followers of Islam from Britain and Europe".